 Admission requirements for health information management programs vary by institution.
 For some bachelor’s programs, students only need to be admitted to the university or college and declare their major.
 Typical requirements include a high school diploma, specified high school coursework, a minimum GPA, standardized test scores, and an essay.

-Some bachelor’s degree programs are competitive, and students must apply directly to the program.
+Some bachelor’s degree programs are competitive, and students must apply directly.
 Admission requirements can include extensive prerequisite coursework, letters of recommendation, a minimum GPA, and a statement of intent.

-Master’s degrees in health information management often have the most competitive admissions as well as the most stringent.
-Candidates often must have already completed a bachelor’s degree, standardized test scores, letters of recommendation, a current resume, a statement of intent, and a minimum undergraduate GPA.
+Master’s degrees in health information management often have the most competitive and stringent admissions requirements.
+Candidates often must have already completed a bachelor’s degree, have standardized test scores, letters of recommendation, a current resume, a statement of intent, and a minimum undergraduate GPA.

 Health Information Manager Program Accreditation